Skip to content

 What it Means to Work the Steps

 When you hear people talk about working the steps, they’re usually referring to the process of moving through the steps.
-The steps usually involve things like recognizing how you’re powerless to your addiction and that you must find the power that allows you to manage your life and resist your addiction not just now, but going forward into the future as well.
+The steps usually involve things like recognizing how you’re powerless against your addiction and that you must find the power that allows you to manage your life and resist your addiction not just now, but going forward into the future as well.
 It might also mean making amends for the bad things you did while in the full throes of addiction.

 Finding Community